 At the time of demobilization determination will be made to return cache items to a local, zone, Northern Rockies, or other geographic area cache.
 It is recommended that a Cache Demobilization Specialist be ordered for all incidents utilizing multiple sources of supply.
 All replacement orders must be submitted no later than 45 days after closing an incident.
 For wildland fires, the control date is used as the close of incident date.
 If the replacement order is not submitted by this date, the requesting individual/unit will not be allowed to use the incident/project management code for procurement of the item(s).

-For Procedures Not Specified in This Chapter Reference:

-Local Unit Procedures / Local Fire Cache
+For Procedures Not Specified in This Chapter Reference: Local Unit Procedures / Local Fire Cache Chapter 30 - Northern Rockies Supplement to the SIIBM NR https://gacc.nifc.gov/nrcc/nrcg/committees/business/nr%20supplements/NR\Chapter30.pdf

-- Chapter 30 Northern Rockies Supplement to the SIIBM NR https://gacc.nifc.gov/nrcc/nrcg/committees/business/nr%20supplements/NR_Chapter 30.pdf - Chapter 30 National SIIBM procurement documents related to locally available supplies, services, recycling, and equipment resources.
+Chapter 30 - National SIIBM Service and Supply Plan

+Dispatch Centers shall maintain a Service and Supply Plan that contains current copies of procurement documents related to locally available supplies, services, recycling, and equipment resources.
 Service and Supply Plans must be current, complete, organized, and accessible to initial attack and expanded dispatchers.